 Comprehensive Overview

 Despite the high likelihood of sterility, zeedonks can and do occur, both in captivity and, very rarely, in the wild.
 These hybrids exhibit a unique combination of traits from both parents.
 They typically have the sturdy build and donkey-like body shape of a donkey, combined with the distinctive stripes of a zebra.
-The stripes may cover the entire body or be concentrated in certain areas, such as the legs.
+Which means the stripes may cover the entire body or be concentrated in certain areas, such as the legs.
 Zeedonks also tend to inherit the temperament of both parents, which can range from docile to somewhat unpredictable.

 The appearance of a zeedonk can vary depending on the species of zebra involved in the cross.
 There are three main species of zebra: the plains zebra (Equus quagga), the Grévy's zebra (Equus grevyi), and the mountain zebra (Equus zebra).
 Each species has a different chromosome number and distinct stripe patterns.
-Therefore, the characteristics of a zeedonk will depend on whether its zebra parent was a plains zebra, a Grévy's zebra, or a mountain zebra.
+Because of this, the characteristics of a zeedonk will depend on whether its zebra parent was a plains zebra, a Grévy's zebra, or a mountain zebra.

 In addition to chromosome number differences, other genetic incompatibilities can affect the viability and health of zeedonks.
+While some zeedonks may appear healthy and live a normal lifespan, others may suffer from various ailments that compromise their well-being.
 These incompatibilities can manifest as developmental abnormalities, reduced immune function, or other health problems.
-While some zeedonks may appear healthy and live a normal lifespan, others may suffer from various ailments that compromise their well-being.
 The ethical implications of creating such hybrids, especially in captivity, are a subject of ongoing debate among animal welfare advocates.

 Trends and Latest Developments